 Forming a good proportion of the collection are programmes for performances by Scottish Opera, Scottish Ballet, Royal Lyceum Theatre Company, Royal Scottish National Orchestra, Edinburgh Gateway Theatre Company, Scottish Chamber Orchestra, and Scottish Baroque Ensemble.

-For records for individual companies and other theatres, and for performances in the Edinburgh International Festival and Fringe Festival, search our main catalogue.
+To find records for individual companies and other theatres, and for performances in the Edinburgh International Festival and Fringe Festival, use Library Search.

 Content of programmes